Send an Email

 Staff also reviews plans for new construction, existing facilities and the remodeling of facilities, investigates requests of unsanitary conditions and poor food handling practices, and provides educational information to workers to help prevent foodborne illnesses.
 Program employees are responsible for enforcing state statutes, rules, and local ordinances governing a number of different types of facilities.
 Facilities include:

-Staff are on call to handle emergencies that occur after hours or on holidays.
-Emergency contact is initiated by calling the Charlotte-Mecklenburg Police.
+Staff are on call to handle emergencies that occur after business hours or on holidays.
+For after-hour emergencies, contact is initiated by calling the Charlotte-Mecklenburg Police Department.

 Mecklenburg County Public Health encourages all eligible residents ages 12 and older to get a free COVID-19 vaccination.